Prescott High School (Arizona)

 Prescott High School is a public high school located in the city of Prescott, Arizona.
 It is the only high school in the Prescott Unified School District.
 Historically, Prescott High School drew students from various adjacent school districts, mostly in Prescott Valley (Humboldt Unified School District) and Chino Valley, Arizona (Chino Valley Unified School District); those districts later established their own high schools.

 Service area

 In addition to almost all of Prescott it serves most of Williamson and sections of Prescott Valley.
+It also includes Groom Creek, Iron Springs, and Potato Patch.